 Again he nodded.
 “Yes.”

-I said nothing, but turned and ascended the slope toward the cave.
-Retrieving my pack from the inner recess, I emerged just as a cloud was passing over the sun.
-Iunia darkened in the shade, while beneath her the canyon lay desolate and noiseless but for a calm, east wind.
-My enemy was gone, but whether to betray our agreement or to fulfill it I could not yet know.
+I said nothing but turned and ascended the slope toward the cave.
+Retrieving my pack from the inner recess, I emerged just as a cloud passed over the sun.
+Iunia darkened in the shade, while beneath her, the canyon lay desolate and noiseless but for a calm, east wind.
+My enemy was gone, but whether to betray our agreement or to fulfill it, I could not yet know.

 Quickly, I filled my canteen at the spring, then shouldered my pack and took to the northern pass.
 I ran in places where the climb was smooth, and when I reached the rolling plains, I ran in spite of the evening heat, ever northward.
 By nightfall, I had come to the edge of the mountains where the Dagonah dwell in large numbers.
 There, I rested and prayed and waited through the night for him to answer, but no voice spoke to me—only I had this sense that he was with me even in his silence.